Barenyakumar/dustbin4devs/README.md

 So we are done✌.
 Just few more steps to get it running in local server.

 ## Running in the local server(Optional)
-Open the git bash inside the privatechat directory present in the root directory of the repository.
+Open the git bash inside the pastopedia directory present in the root directory of the repository.
 Run the following commands in order one by one:
 ```
 $ python manage.py makemigrations